 In the meantime Rabbi Matusof and Rebbetzin Rochel were urging him not to rush things, to stay in Calgary and find a role in the community here.
-Then on a visit to Israel to meet with Adina's parents, they recommended that he go see a special rabbi in Jerusalem and ask his advice what to rabbi considered and said 'stay with Chabad and take things step by step and do it with your partner."
+Then on a visit to Israel to meet with Adina's parents, they recommended that he go see a special rabbi in Jerusalem and ask his advice what to do.